Custom Search

 Size

-An adult ranges in size from 12- 18 inches, with some varieties reaching as much as 32 inches long.
+An adult ranges in size from 12-18 inches, with some varieties reaching as long as 32 inches.

 Housing

 House your skink in an appropriate sized aquarium.
-An appropriate size aquarium will range anywhere from a 40 to 55 gallon sized tank.
+An appropriate size aquarium will range anywhere from a 40 to 55 gallon tank.
 Several different types of medium are suitable for the bottom of your tank.
-Apply a 3-4 in layer of medium to the bottom of your aquarium.
-Consider sand, vermiculite, small gravel, coconut fiber, and bark.
+Apply 3-4 layers of medium to the bottom of your aquarium.
+Consider sand, vermiculite, small gravel, coconut fiber and bark.
 Also include an area for them to hide, such as a hollowed log, cave or box.
 Spray your enclosure regularly to provide a moist environment.

 Clean-up